Obama Lawyer: Trump Admin. Must Address Airstrike Legality

 It may well be that the key tests of this or any administration’s commitment to the rule of law are the structure and transparency of its legal advisory process, and not only the formal legal position that the lawyers eventually come up with.
 Always important, this test might apply with particular force to an Administration led by a president who has described himself as a "very instinctual person."
 In the case of the Syria, the President reported that the images flooding in from Idlib Province transformed his view of the Assad regime, and he acted quickly, trusting in his reactions and emphasizing the personal character of his responsibility.
 He was not, of course, alone in the revulsion he felt toward these barbaric chemical weapon attacks.
 But the law and legal process serve, critically, to channel the intuitions and emotions of those with great power: They set limits.

 So it is especially important that we know the role of legal process and lawyers in the decision to launch these missile strikes and the precise basis on which the Administration acted.
-Was it a fully legal basis, or ” legitimate,” or something new, and how was the conclusion reached?
+Was it a fully legal basis, or "legitimate," or something new, and how was the conclusion reached?
 It is not reassuring that the answers did not make their way into the first round of talking points, and we are still waiting for them.

 Bauer, Professor of Practice at the New York University School of Law, served as White House Counsel to President Barack Obama.